-Upon its reopening on 1 June, the Deutsches Technikmuseum, in cooperation with the BVG (public transport company) and the vehicle manufacturer Stadler, will present a mock-up of the brand new Berlin subway in the Rail Transport Exhibition located in the Engine Sheds.
+The Deutsches Technikmuseum presents in cooperation with the BVG (public transport company) and the vehicle manufacturer Stadler, until 29 May 2022 a mock-up of the brand new Berlin subway in the Rail Transport Exhibition located in the Engine Sheds.
 It is a 1:1 model of the new J/JK subway production series that the BVG ordered from Stadler in the spring of 2020.

 Two historical Berlin subway cars are on display alongside the new arrival.
 Car 86 of the A1 series from 1908, the oldest surviving subway vehicle in Germany, is located right next to the mock-up on track 15.
 An F79 series twinset railcar from 1980, which is on display in the museum's outdoor area, rounds out the presentation.